Chapter 5.50

 C. The application for relief shall be accompanied, as appropriate, with photographs, maps, drawings, and other information substantiating the applicant’s request, including a statement of the applicant.

-1. That the relief does not constitute a grant of special privilege inconsistent with the limitations upon other district customers;
+1. That the relief does not constitute a grant of special privilege inconsistent with the limitations upon other Western customers;

 2. That because of special circumstances applicable to the property or its use, the strict application of this chapter would have a disproportionate impact on: (a) the property or use that exceeds customers generally; or (b) the applicant’s health that exceeds customers generally;

-3. That the authorization of such relief will not be of substantial detriment to adjacent properties, will not materially affect the ability of the district to effectuate the purposes of this chapter, and will not be detrimental to the public interest; and
+3. That the authorization of such relief will not be of substantial detriment to adjacent properties, will not materially affect the ability of Western to effectuate the purposes of this chapter, and will not be detrimental to the public interest; and

 4. That the condition or situation of: (a) the subject property or the intended use of the property for which the relief is sought is not common, recurrent, or general in nature; or (b) the applicant’s health or safety is not common, recurrent, or general in nature.